Neufund/esop-ui/README.md

 ## Deployment
 Put contents of ```./ESOP-ui/build``` directory on any https capable webserver.
 Github pages etc. are also good.

-At Neufund we use [Docker](https://www.docker.com/) to host our code.
-So you can also use our compose / docker files.
-As compiled app is so simple also docker files are trivial.
-Just issue ```docker-compose up``` command after building app and you will have running nginx container with ESOP-ui listening on port 8080.

 ## Implementation details
 Project is not very complicated.
 We use standard standard JS frameworks [React](https://facebook.github.io/react/),